groupme-js/GroupMeCommunityDocs/self.md

 * *codes*

 	array — an array of Major indexes (as strings), these are numbers that represent the different options for Majors to choose from.
-The complete list of options alongside their indexes can be found [Here](https://web.groupme.com/assets/majors/majors.en-US.json).
+The complete list of options alongside their indexes can be found at https://web.groupme.com/assets/majors/majors.en-US.json.

 **Response**
 ```